98Rico/GoldRogerM-A/README.md

 - Missing revenue triggers a blocker and limited-confidence mode warning
 - Public checks include: market data, market cap, beta, live EV/EBITDA
 - Private checks include: provider record presence and confidence level

+### Public-Listing Normalization & Safety Gates

+Before public-company valuation is allowed, the pipeline runs a normalization audit:
+- quote currency vs financial-statement currency
+- market-cap currency
+- listing/share basis classification
+- depositary-receipt status and ratio (if known)
+- FX conversion path and confidence

+Status examples in output:
+- `OK`
+- `OK_FX_NORMALIZED`
+- `FAILED` (valuation suppressed)

+When normalization or sanity checks fail:
+- recommendation is forced to `INCONCLUSIVE`
+- target/upside are suppressed (`N/A`)
+- scenario/football-field output is suppressed when integrity checks fail
+- output is explicitly marked as diagnostic/screen-only

+Scenario integrity guard:
+- low/base/high ordering is enforced for DCF, comps, and blended scenario outputs.
+- if any ordering check fails, the scenario section is suppressed and flagged.

 ### What the tool produces